USS Conolly: 1990s

 In March 1997, Conolly moved its homeport from Norfolk, Virginia to Mayport, Florida.

 Decommissioning and disposal

 Conolly was decommissioned 18 September 1998 and laid up at Philadelphia Naval Intermediate Ship Maintenance Facility.
 An effort to preserve her in Illinois failed after it was unable to acquire the needed funds.
-Conolly was sunk as a target off Florida on 29 April 2009 as part of UNITAS Gold, a multinational naval exercise.
+Ex-Conolly was sunk as a target off Florida on 29 April 2009 as part of UNITAS Gold, a multinational naval exercise.